Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/apothecary.md

 # Robust Immune System
 Starting at 11th level, you gain proficiency in Constitution saving throws.
 If you already have this proficiency, you gain proficiency in Dexterity saving throws.

-#
+# Alchemical Mastery
-Starting at 18th level,
+Starting at 18th level, you gain the following Alchemical Concoctions option.

+**Regenerative Serum.** For 1 minute, the creature regains 1d6 hit points at the end of each of its turns.